-The First Family joins a high-profile list of musical entertainers for a nationally broadcast National Christmas tree lighting ceremony.
-Throughout the month, attend a free daily event that includes musical entertainment, reindeers, and 56 mini-trees representing all 50 states, Washington, DC and U.S. territories!
-Both are displayed on the White House Ellipse, which is located just south of the White House and north of the National Mall.
+The First Family joins a high-profile list of musical entertainers for a nationally broadcast National Christmas tree lighting ceremony on Dec.
+3. The tree is elegantly displayed on the White House Ellipse, which is located just south of the White House and north of the National Mall.
 Traveling by Metro is the best way to see the tree, which is within walking distance from the following stops: Federal Triangle, Farragut North, McPherson Square and Metro Center.
+Photo Credit: Anthony Quintano

 The Pageant of Peace on the White House Ellipse also includes the National Menorah.
-An official lighting ceremony on December 16 signals the start of Chanukah, followed by the lighting of a candle throughout each night of the holiday.
+An official lighting ceremony on December 6 signals the start of Chanukah, followed by the lighting of a candle throughout each night of the holiday.
+Photo Credit: Ted Eytan

 Pictured: Septime Webre's The Nutcracker at Warner Theatre